ferreiravinicius/gollections/README.md

 }
 ```

-Iterating over a set using `ForEach`
+Iterating over the set using `ForEach`
 ```golang
 set := hashset.From(1, 2, 3)
 set.ForEach(func(item int) {